-SMO: Utilize your time at Agnes Scott College to develop strong friendships and social and professional networks.
+SO: Utilize your time at Agnes Scott College to develop strong friendships, your leadership skills and your social and professional networks.
 Explore your personal and professional interests via the Office of Career Planning and by participating in the research, internship and study abroad opportunities offered through Agnes Advantage.
-Also, join student organizations that match your interests and aspirations.
+Develop your leadership skills by joining student organizations that match your interests and aspirations.
+Leadership skills are one of the top skill sets that employers seek.
 Working on fun, creative and charitable causes with other students will be a fulfilling part of your life at college.

 How can students make the most of their college Experience?

 KP: Take advantage of the many resources here, designed to help you succeed academically:—the academic advising office, the Center for Writing & Speaking, the Resource Center for Math and Science—and of course your professors’ time, interest and expertise!

 SO: Immerse yourself in the beautiful and rich culture of Agnes Scott by attending lectures and events hosted on campus for your benefit.
 You will find that college provides you with unique opportunities to discover and learn to appreciate who you are and who you will become.

 If you have any questions not answered by the website or the materials sent to you in the mail, you can contact either of us by calling the Office of Academic Advising at 404.471.6284 or the Office of the Dean of Students 404.471.6391.